-We produce the projections on behalf of the National Statistician and the Registrars General of Scotland and Northern Ireland.
-We agree the underlying assumptions in liaison with the devolved administrations – Welsh Government, National Records of Scotland (NRS) and Northern Ireland Statistics and Research Agency (NISRA) – following consultation with the main users of projections in each country and advice from an expert advisory panel.
+The projections were produced by the Office of National Statistics (ONS) on behalf of the National Statistician and the Registrars General of Scotland and Northern Ireland.
+The underlying assumptions were agreed in liaison with the devolved administrations – Welsh Government, National Records of Scotland (NRS) and Northern Ireland Statistics and Research Agency (NISRA) – following consultation with main users of projections in each country and advice from an expert academic advisory panel.

-This report contains background information for the 2016-based national population projections.
+This report contains background information for the 2014-based national population projections.
 Included are sections on:

-We use estimates of the usually resident population of the UK and its constituent countries at mid-2016 as our starting population.
-The usually resident population is defined by the standard United Nations definition for population estimates, and includes people who reside in the area for a period of at least 12 months whatever their nationality.
+The projections are based on estimates of the resident population of the UK and its constituent countries at mid-2014.
+The population includes all usually resident persons, whatever their nationality.
 Members of HM Armed Forces in the UK are included, but members of HM Armed Forces and their families who are abroad are excluded.
 Members of foreign armed forces in the UK are included, with any accompanying dependants.

 Base populations for individual countries

-We base the projections for England and Wales on the mid-2016 population estimates published by Office for National Statistics (ONS) on 22 June 2017.
-The projections for Scotland are based on the mid-2016 population estimates published by NRS on 27 April 2017, and likewise the projections for Northern Ireland are based on the mid-2016 estimates published by NISRA on 22 June 2017.
-Population estimates use the 2011 Census as the starting population and then update these annually to account for population change.
+The projections for England and Wales are based on the mid-2014 population estimates that we published on 25 June 2015.
+The projections for Scotland are based on the mid-2014 population estimates published by NRS on 30 April 2015 and likewise the projections for Northern Ireland are based on the mid-2014 estimates published by NISRA on 4 June 2015.
+These estimates are based on the results from the 2011 Census.

-Table 1.1: Base population estimates for 2016-based projections, UK
+Table 1.1: Base population estimates for 2014-based projections

 |Source: Office for National Statistics|